Mother-Cantaloupe473/automated_edging/README.md

 # automated_edging
-Creating a costumizable and automated edging experience for BlueTooth toys.
+Creating a costumizable and automated edging experience for BlueTooth capable toys using https://github.com/buttplugio/buttplug-py.

-I'm trying to create an application that allows for a customizable and automated edging experiaece using https://github.com/buttplugio/buttplug-py.
+I'm really interested in this niche and found it rather disappointing to not find any existing programs/applications for it.
+Therefore I'm trying to create an application that allows for a customizable and automated edging experience.

 Before creating an the application some research on how exactly the human body reacts to certain stimulus in order to create working and effective algorythms.